-- Cloudera Manager: Flume service > Instances > Agent (select one) > Actions > Start this Agent.
-Make sure that you selected the same agent that you configured earlier. - Unmanaged CDH:
+- Parcel-based Installation: Flume service > Instances > Agent (select one) > Actions > Start this Agent.
+Make sure that you selected the same agent that you configured earlier. - Package-based Installation:

+'''

-sudo /etc/init.d/flume-ng-agent start
+$ sudo /etc/init.d/flume-ng-agent start

+'''

-- 7. Copy a file containing tweets to the /tmp/myspooldir directory.
+7. Copy a file containing tweets to the /tmp/myspooldir directory.
 To ensure that no partial files are ingested, copy and then atomically move files.
-Run the following commands on the host running the Flume agent that you configured: - Cloudera Manager:
+Run the following commands on the host running the Flume agent that you configured: